flairNLP/flair/resources/docs/TUTORIAL.md

 ```

-### Tagging with Pre-Trained Model
+### Tagging with Pre-Trained Models

 Now, lets use a pre-trained model for named entity recognition (NER).
 This model was trained over the English CoNLL-03 task and can recognize 4 different entity
 types.

 ```python